splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

 .. note:: See :new-page:`https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/observer/dockerobserver/README.md` for a complete list of settings.

-Kubernetes observer example
+Example: Kubernetes observer
 ------------------------------------

-The following example shows how to configure the receiver creator using the Kubernetes observer:
+The following example shows how to configure the receiver creator receiver using the Kubernetes observer:

 .. code-block:: yaml